vfillis/out-of-area-placements/analysis/README.md

 The monthly Excel files also provide an overview over where patients from a sending organisation are being placed.
 For every month, this can be found in the sheet <b>"8 - Sender and Receiver"</b>.

 To find out where patients from Birmingham and Solihull Mental Health NHS Foundation Trust have been sent to in the past 12 months I went through the monthly Excel files from October 2020 back to November 2019.
-In the sheet "8 - Sender and Receiver" I filtered for the Birmingham and Solihull Mental Health NHS Foundation Trust and stored the values in a new file "OAPs-birmingham-receiving-organisations.xlsx" which can be found and downloaded [here](https://github.com/vfillis/out-of-area-placements/blob/main/analysis/OAPs-birmingham-receiving-organisations.xlsx).
+I filtered for the Birmingham and Solihull Mental Health NHS Foundation Trust and used a pivot table to get the total days for each receiving organisation in the past 12 months.

-I used a pivot table to get the total days for each receiving organisation in the past 12 months.
+I stored the values in a new file "OAPs-birmingham-receiving-organisations.xlsx" which can be found and downloaded [here](https://github.com/vfillis/out-of-area-placements/blob/main/analysis/OAPs-birmingham-receiving-organisations.xlsx).

 ## Bed occupancy data